Charlie Blackmon Player Props: Rockies vs. Mariners

-The Colorado Rockies, including Charlie Blackmon (hitting .286 in his past 10 games, with a double, five walks and an RBI), take on starting pitcher George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 9:40 PM ET.
+The Colorado Rockies, including Charlie Blackmon (batting .265 in his past 10 games, with a double, five walks and an RBI), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Mariners.

 Charlie Blackmon Game Info & Props vs. the Mariners